-It’s usually a good sign when a television series is renewed for a second season before the first episode of the show premieres.
-That certainly proved to be the case for the new Netflix series The Witcher, reportedly the most popular streaming show in the world at the moment, and the second-most popular series of 2019 on the industry-leading streamer (after Stranger Things).
+Monsters, beware!
+Netflix series The Witcher was renewed for a second season before the first season had even premiered, so it’s no surprise that it was reportedly the most popular streaming show in the world at one point (and the second-most popular series of 2019 on the industry-leading streamer after Stranger Things).

-We now have some clues about when the season 2 of The Witcher will premiere, so the question now becomes: What’s next for Geralt, Yennefer, and Ciri?
-Here’s everything we know about the second season of The Witcher so far.
+So what’s next for Geralt, Yennefer, and Ciri?
+Here’s everything we know about season 2 of The Witcher so far.

 A month before The Witcher premiered on Netflix, the series was renewed for a second season on the streaming service.